ReginaldAboagye/Data-Science-Portfolio/README.md

 - Model selection and validation were performed using Akaike and Bayesian Information Criterion.
 ### [Time Series Analysis](https://rpubs.com/kellibelcher/767453)
 - Utilized ACF and PACF plots to develop a seasonal ARIMA model and compared it to an Exponential Smoothing model.
-- Forecasted the monthly US unemployment rate and compared the models' performance using the Root Mean Squared Error.
+- Forecasted the monthly US unemployment rate and quantified the models' performance using the Root Mean Squared Error.